Oaxaca is an amazing state. The city is amazing, but it has so much more to offer! Here the top 5 natural wonders of the state

 Hierve El Agua; the natural pride of Oaxaca Mexico

 Hierve El Agua is probably the most incredible but also touristic place in Oaxaca.
 We saw natural pools, carved by limestone on the side of the cliffs, spectacular landscapes, and incredible natural formations.
-We decided to go by bike from Tule, a village where is the oldest and largest tree in the world.
-This tree is more than 2,000 years old!!!.
+We decided to go by bike from Tule, a village where is the largest tree in the world.
+This tree is more than 2,000 years old!!!
+Not the oldest though as the oldest is Methusulah (thanks Fabian for the feedback!).
 The tour was organized by Pedro Martinez, a mountain bike tour agency in Oaxaca.
 We strongly recommend it, the personnel is highly professional and bikes are good quality.The guides are very nice and they even took into account Denis’s birthday.
 Yes they had a cake ready for his 30th birthday!
 It was truly an unforgettable experience!

 Practical tips:plan the whole day especially if you decide to go for the bicycle tour.
 You’ll go through several beautiful places such as Teotitlan and Tule.
 Price : about 1500MXN per person.
 Access to touristic sites included.

 Santiago Apoala; the secret gem of the Oaxaca State, Mexico